Welcome

 state => state.keplerGl

-The path to the root keplerGl state in your reducer.
+Function that specifies the path to the root KeplerGl state in the reducer.

 width